 One of the favorite “grace” songs that I love and think is not sung often enough is Only Through Grace.
 The words and music were written by J. P. Lane and copyrighted in 1909 (select HERE to see the score in shape notes).
 The earliest publication I have found of it (so far) is 1924, but it was probably published much earlier.[i]
-We sing it from Heavenly Highway Hymns in church.
+We sing it from Heavenly Highway Hymns.
 The theme “only through grace” runs throughout the hymn – salvation by God through the Son from beginning to end.

 1. Only through grace, O wonderful story!